PaulThiberville/HOT-TAKES-back/README.md

 Main Features :

-     -Create and manage users
+-Create and manage users.
-     -User authentication
+-User authentication.
-     -Create and manage sauces
+-Create and manage sauces.
-     -Like and dislike sauces
+-Like and dislike sauces.

 # Clone